Ilam Municipality: Background

 Ilam (Ilam Bazar; the core area) was established as the headquarters of Ilam Gauda in 1818 (1875 BS) and was declared as "Ilam Municipality" in 1958 but gazetted to "Nepal Rajpatra" only in 1962.

 During the Panchayat System in Nepal (in 1960), the municipality used to be known as Ilam Nagar Panchayat.

 In 1990, following the end of the Panchayat System, Ilam regained its official name of Ilam Municipality.
 The total area of the municipality was 30.91 km2 with division into nine wards, and the total population of the municipality as of 2007 was 34,648.

 In 2015, with the amendment of the new Constitution of Nepal, Godak, Soyak, Barbote, part of Maipokhari Sumbek, Puwamajhuwa, part of Sangrumba, part of Siddhithumka and Sakhejung Village Development Committee were incorporated to it.

 Etymology

 The word ‘Ilam’ comprises two words-‘I’ and ‘Lam’.
 In Limbu language, the word ‘I’ means ‘winding’ and ‘lam’ denotes the way.
 The topography of this Ilam aptly depicts several winding paths crisscrossing.

 Demography

 According to 2011 Nepal census, the total population in Ilam was 48,563 and the main inhabitants of Ilam were Limbu, Rai, Yakkha, Lepcha, Newar, Magar, Tamang, Chettri, Bahun, Sunuwar and Gurung.
+The population of the municipality rose to 50,085 at the 2021 Nepal census.
+99.7% of the residents were Nepali citizens and 86.7% were literate in 2021.